richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}}.

+The term mandatory to implement (MTI) is used in this document to describe a cryptographic algorithm that is listed as a MUST in an RFC.

 The term "snake oil" is used as a pejorative for something which appears to do its job acceptably, but actually does not; see
 <https://en.wikipedia.org/wiki/Snake_oil_%28cryptography%29>.
 It is a goal